zentrocdot/sd-webui-aspect_ratio_calc/README.md

 One can take over Width and Height from the web UI for the calculation.
 Alternatively one can put in arbirtray values for calculation.

+# Known Problems

+That the -1.0 appears as aspect ratio seems to be a bug of the gradio version.

 ## Development and Test Environment

 <p align="justify">The <i>Extension</i> was devolped and tested on a machine with a Debian based Linux distribution istalled using the web UI AUTOMATIC111 with following specification:</p>